Snaipe/BlackDog/README.md

 BlackDog
 ========

+**DISCLAIMER: This project is no longer actively maintained.
+I will still accept pull requests, so feel free to fork the project.**

 BlackDog is a local webservice that maps bukkitdev plugins to a maven repository structure.

 It is a delicious cocktail made with [Tequila][tequila].